BonBon-exchange/.github/profile/README.md

 ## Hardware sensor - collect data

 Integrate with your production line, or use plug and play sensors.
-For you car, your hair dryer, your store visitor counter.
+For you car, your hair dryer, your store visitors counter.
 Cqpture data from any event, mnany objects.
 Are you a manufacturer?
 Contact us.

 _Availability depending on the success of the data exchange._

-### A Swiss company, born in Geneva.
+## A Swiss company, born in Geneva

-An idea, a complaint, or looking for a job?
+An idea, a complaint, or want to join the adventure?
 Contact with CEO Daniel Febrero or COO Anthony Cettour.
-There are open positions for UX design, marketing, development and sales.
+There are open positions for UX design, marketing, development and sales from anywhere in the world.